stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > [PEP 668 - Marking Python base environments as “externally managed”](https://peps.python.org/pep-0668/#guide-users-towards-virtual-environments) recommends that users install Python applications with pipx.

 ## Developing Python Projects

+### Use a pyproject.toml File

+Create a _pyproject.toml_ file in the root directory of each Python project.
+Use this file as the central place to store configuration information about the project and the tools that it uses.
+The [pyOpenSci project documentation on pyproject.toml](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html) provides an introduction to the file format.

+Modern Python tools support _pyproject.toml_ files.
+Python project management tools like [Hatch](https://hatch.pypa.io) or [Poetry](https://python-poetry.org/) automatically create and use a _pyproject.toml_ file.
+If you use a tool that supports another configuration file by default, use a _pyproject.toml_ file instead.

+> The various features of _pyproject.toml_ files are defined these PEPs: [PEP 517](https://peps.python.org/pep-0517/), [PEP 518](https://peps.python.org/pep-0518/), [PEP 621](https://peps.python.org/pep-0621/) and [PEP 660](https://peps.python.org/pep-0660/).

+### Create a Directory Structure That Uses the src Layout

+Python itself does not require a specific directory structure for your projects.
+The Python packaging documentation describes two popular directory structures: [the src layout and the flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+For modern Python projects, use the src layout.
+The [pyOpenSci project documentation on directory structures](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html) explains the differences between the two.

+Current versions of the [Hatch](https://hatch.pypa.io) tool create a src layout for new projects.

 ### Use Virtual Environments for Development